gnkhata/Cloud-Computing/README.md

 # Cloud-Computing
-Class projects for cloud computing class at University of Arkansas Fall 2023
+Class projects for cloud computing class at University of Arkansas Fall 2023. caution: Each module works independently with its specified task explained except where explicitly stated.

 **WordCount.java** performs word count, but also figures out how many times the map method is invoked in the map stage. it writes the number of times the map method is invoked to one output file.
 It Does NOT use any built-in counter or global counter for this purpose.